NomicFoundation/hardhat-ignition/CONTRIBUTING.md

 ## Clean

-If typescript or testing gets into a weird state, `clean` will remove ephemeral folders (i.e. `./dist`, `./coverage` etc) and clear the typescript build info cache, allowing you to start from clean:
+If typescript or testing gets into a weird state, `clean` will remove ephemeral folders (i.e. `./dist`, `./coverage` etc) and clear the typescript build info cache, allowing you to start from a clean slate:

 ```shell
 npm run clean